agu4004/lotustcg/DEPLOYMENT_GUIDE.md

-# AWS Lightsail Deployment Guide - TCG Card Shop
+# AWS Lightsail Deployment Guide - CardMarketScan

 ## 🚀 Complete Deployment Tutorial

-This guide will walk you through deploying your Flask TCG Card Shop to AWS Lightsail with PostgreSQL database persistence.
+This guide will walk you through deploying your Flask CardMarketScan application to AWS Lightsail with PostgreSQL database persistence.

 ## 📋 Prerequisites